chrismile/LineVis/README.md

 3D-TSV is a visual analysis tool for the exploration of the principal stress directions in 3D solids under load.
-It was created for the paper "3D-TSV: The 3D Trajectory-based Stress Visualizer" by Junpeng Wang, Christoph Neuhauser, Jun Wu, Xifeng Gao and Rüdiger Westermann (to be published).
+It was created for the paper "3D-TSV: The 3D Trajectory-based Stress Visualizer" by Junpeng Wang, Christoph Neuhauser, Jun Wu, Xifeng Gao and Rüdiger Westermann (https://www.sciencedirect.com/science/article/pii/S0965997822000552).

 Under `Data/LineDataSets/mesh.json`, available simulation meshes can be specified.
 For example, when using the sample meshes of 3D-TSV, the following file content can be specified: